Skip to content

 Making customized products, although it will have a longer manufacturing lead time, will increase interest from customers as manufacturing trends say that customers want products that tell a story and are ethically sourced.

-Design Fabrics
+Design fabrics

 Similar to arts licensing, designing and selling designs via a 3rd party printer allows you to sell your own print via these manufacturers.
 For example, with Spoonflower, who will take your designs and sell them as fabrics, wallpaper, and home décor.